philiponions/News-Fetcher/README.md

 After making an app for a school project, I fell in love with it and wanted to explore other areas of software development.
 I chose web development because its the most popular and documented form of development.
 There are many different ways to develop a website, and I decided to start with the absolute fundementals, HTML CSS and Javascript.
 I did not use any frameworks whatsoever.
 This project was a great start in getting into web development.

+## Instructions
+I tried deploying it on firebase, but the API does not accept requests on the browser and can only be done on a localhost.
+So in order to run the app, you must run it locally.
+Open index.html with liveserver.